-This winter break, snorkel and hike through the diverse ecosystems of Panama’s Bocas del Toro Archipelago – from coral reefs and mangroves to beaches and rainforests.
-On this 200-level introductory course, you’ll go behind the scenes of this ‘paradise’ to examine the impacts of tourism and climate change, discuss conservation methods, and learn how to assess reef health and identify key marine and terrestrial species.
+This winter break, snorkel and traverse the diverse ecosystems of Panama’s Bocas del Toro Archipelago – from coral reefs and mangroves to beaches and rainforests.
+On this 200-level introductory course, you’ll go behind the scenes of this ‘paradise’ to examine the impacts of tourism and climate change, discuss conservation methods, and learn how to assess health of coastal ecosystems and identify key marine and terrestrial species.

 Program Costs & Financial Aid